dfernandez79/barman/README.md

 * [chains]
 * [dejavu] - actually it was released when I was already working on barman

 All of these libraries had similarities and differences, with more or less features.
 But they were not exactly what I wanted.
-It doesn't means that barman is _better_, it's matter of personal needs and preference, so
-I encourage you to take a look into those libraries too.
+It doesn't means that barman is _better_, it's matter of personal needs and preference, so I encourage you to take a look into those libraries too.

 The _design principles_ that guided the creation of barman are:

 * **Keep it simple to understand**.
 For example the concept of _class_ doesn't apply directly to JavaScript, but it's common for programmers that comes from class based programming languages.
 So `Class.create` was preferred over introducing a new term.

 * **Play nice with _standard_ JavaScript**.
 It means to avoid special method signatures or attributes.

 * **Don't re-invent JavaScript**.
 JavaScript has no type checking, and encapsulation is limited.
-If you want those features you'll probably need some external tool and some special attributes and methods to support them.
+If you want those features you'll probably need some external tool, and special attributes/methods to support them.
 I didn't wanted to add those features to barman.
-If you really want them, probably other options that suits your needs are: [dejavu] which provides some limited constraint checking; [Dart] and [Typescript] that are different programming languages designed to fix some of the JavaScript issues.
+If you really want them, you can consider other options like: [dejavu] which provides some limited constraint checking; or a different programing language for the web like [Dart] or [Typescript].

 #### Mixins and traits

-I based the work on barman in two papers:
+The work on barman, was based in this two papers:

 * The [mixins paper] from Gilad Bracha.
 * The [traits paper] from Stephan Ducasse.